Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 13th-ranked team ERA across all MLB pitching staffs (4.04).
+- The Orioles have a 4.04 team ERA that ranks 13th across all league pitching staffs.

-- The Orioles give up the ninth-fewest home runs in baseball (150 total, 1.1 per game).
+- Orioles pitchers combine to allow the 10th-fewest home runs in baseball (151 total, 1.1 per game).

-- In his last outing on Saturday against the Colorado Rockies, the righty threw six innings, allowing two earned runs while surrendering six hits.
+- In his last time out on Sunday, the right-hander threw 5 2/3 innings against the Colorado Rockies, giving up three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.